sensible-hq/sensible-docs/readme-sync/v0/welcome/excel-quickstart.md

 1. Get an account at [sensible.so](https://app.sensible.so/register).

 2. Navigate to Sensible's [open-source configuration library](https://app.sensible.so/library/) to choose an example document type.
-For this quickstart, select **Tax forms**.
+For this tutorial, select **Tax forms**.

 3. Select **Clone to account** to copy example tax forms and associated configurations for extracting data from those forms to your account.